 22. Striped Fishing Spider

-The Striped Fishing Spiders are common types of spiders in New York.
+Striped fishing spiders are a common type of spider in New York.
 They are most often found near bodies of water.
 This spider has a brown body with dark stripes, and the male has a lighter brown body with golden lines.

 23. Bronze Jumping Spider

-Bronze Jumping spiders are one of the more common types in New York, but they’re also one of the most beautiful.
+Bronze Jumping spiders are one of the more common types in New York but also one of the most beautiful.

 The coloration on their abdomen and legs makes them look almost like they’re wearing some metallic armor.
-They have dark bronze bodies that look like they’re constantly coated in dust.
+They have dark bronze bodies that look constantly coated in dust.

 Bronze Jumpers use their powerful hind legs to jump quickly at prey up to five times as heavy as they are!
 Bronze Jumping spiders are found throughout North America, but there aren’t any records for them in Canada.